polkadot-fellows/runtimes/pallets/rc-migrator/src/xcm.md

 # XCM configuration changes for AHM

 ## TODOs:
--[ ] Consider a dedicated migration stage for updating the teleport/reserve location, adjusting total issuance and checking account balances.
-This approach prevents XCM teleport locking during the entire migration and requires only a two-block lock for the switch.
--[ ] Post migration we need to switch all system chains XCM transport fees beneficiary from `RelayTreasuryLocation` to the new `AssetHubTreasuryLocation`.
+-[ ] TODO: @acatangiu.
+Post migration we need to switch all system chains XCM transport fees beneficiary from `RelayTreasuryLocation` to the new `AssetHubTreasuryLocation`.
 Does not necessarily need to be done _synchronously during AHM_, so let's do it after the migration ends successfully.
 Besides the configuration change to use sovereign account of AH Treasury, we will also move the funds to the new